dbohdan/recur/README.md

           Additional random delay (maximum duration or 'min,max' duration)

   -m, --max-delay 1h
-          Maximum allowed sum of constant delay and exponential backoff (duration)
+          Maximum allowed sum of constant delay, exponential backoff, and Fibonacci backoff (duration)

   -r, --reset -1s
-          Minimum attempt time that resets exponential backoff (duration;
-negative for no reset)
+          Minimum attempt time that resets exponential and Fibonacci backoff (duration; negative for no reset)

   -t, --timeout -1s
           Timeout for each attempt (duration; negative for no timeout)